 - Avoid keyword stuffing.
 In short, don’t keyword stuff for the sake of quality SEO.
 Adding in too many keywords will backfire.
 If you’re able to leverage the target keyword, do so.
 If not, the rest of your page’s content should suffice.

-Editing your alt text
+Editing your alt text for images

 Depending on the CMS your site uses, the process will be different.
 Generally, you’ll edit your alt text in the field provided after you’ve uploaded the image, or by editing the HTML directly.
 Remember that alt text is different than caption text and image title.
 Be sure not to confuse these elements or leave the alt text section blank.